 - Dogs are vulnerable to a range of infectious diseases and other illnesses.
-Check your dog for signs of injury or illness every day, and make sure someone else does this if you are away.
+Check your dog for signs of injury or illness every day.

-- Individual dogs and breeds show pain and suffering in different ways.
-A change in the way your dog behaves can be an early sign of illness or pain.
-If you suspect that your dog is suffering consult a vet promptly.
+- Individual dogs show pain and suffering in different ways.
+Changes in the way your dog behaves could be an early sign of illness or pain.
+If you suspect that your dog is suffering, consult a vet immediately.

-- Take your dog for an annual health check.
-Ask your vet for advice about vaccination, neutering, and parasite treatments (e.g. fleas and worms).
+- Take your dog for yearly health checks.
+Ask your vet for advice about vaccinations and parasite treatments (e.g. fleas and worms).
 Many vets provide health care packages that work alongside your pet insurance to help manage the costs of check-ups and preventative treatments.
 Ask your vet if they offer a health care scheme.

 - You should get your dog neutered, unless you intend to breed them and are able to care for both parents and offspring.
 (If this is the case, check with your vet that their health and disposition make them suitable for breeding.)

 - Make sure your dog can be identified both on their collar and by microchip (both are now required by law), so that they can be returned to you quickly if they become lost.

 - Ensure your dog¿s coat is kept in good condition with regular grooming.

 Stay in touch